jomjol/AI-on-the-edge-device-docs/docs/Choosing-the-Model.md

 * Advantage over dig-class11 that results continue to be calculated in the transition between digits.
 * With the ExtendedResolution option, higher accuracy is possible by adding another digit.

-Look [here](https://jomjol.github.io/neural-network-digital-counter-readout) for a list of digit images used for the training
+Look [here](https://jomjol.github.io/neural-network-digital-counter-readout) for a list of digit images used for the training.

 #### dig-class100 vs. dig-cont
 The difference is in the internal processing.

+The dig-class100 is a standard classification model.
+Each tenth step is an output.

+dig-cont uses two outputs and arctangent to get the result.
+You see very complicated.

-Take the one that gives you the best results.
+Try both models on your device and take the one that gives you the best results.

 ## Analog pointer models